kinecosystem/partners-docs/docs/guidelines_onboarding.md

 All native spent Kin ends up in that wallet.

+> **NOTE:**
-**<span style="text-decoration:underline;">NOTE:</span>** In the future we want the keys to be held by the DS.
+> In the future we want the keys to be held by the DS.
 The DS will generate multiple key pairs and is responsible to securely hold the private keys.
 The target key will be defined in the spend JWT by the DS, giving it full control over where funds are transferred to.

 #### Native Earn